 What is the accommodation like on board?

 ‘All of our suites — the Signature, Colonial, Heritage, Viceroy and Maharaja — have floor-to-ceiling French doors with panoramic river views.
-The size of the rooms starts at a spacious 24 square meters, and goes up to the 37 square-metre Maharaja Suite, which comes with its own large bathroom and bathtub — quite unusual for a river cruiser.
+The size of the rooms starts at a spacious 24 square meters, and goes up to the 37 square-meter Maharaja Suite, which comes with its own large bathroom and bathtub — quite unusual for a river cruiser.
 All the rooms are designed in the style of the British Raj, but feature a good deal of Indian character, too.’

 Does the Ganges Voyager have on-board entertainment and other activities for guests?